jcaillon/valet/tests.d/0001-core-functions/results.approved.md

 Standard stream from file: ⌜false⌝
 Standard stream: ⌜inputStreamValue⌝
 Extra parameters: ⌜--std-in --error⌝

-DEBUG    The command ⌜fakeexec2⌝ ended with exit code ⌜1⌝.
+DEBUG    The command ⌜fakeexec2⌝ originally ended with exit code ⌜1⌝.
-⌜stdout⌝:
+Standard output:
-▶ called fakeexec2
+⌜▶ called fakeexec2
 Input stream was:
 ---
 inputStreamValue
 ---
 Arguments were:
---std-in --error
+--std-in --error⌝
-⌜stderr⌝:
+Error output:
-This is an error output from fakeexec2 returning 1 from fakeexec2
+⌜This is an error output from fakeexec2 returning 1 from fakeexec2⌝
 ```

 ### Testing invoke3, output to files